Klahanie Homeowners Association 101

 A letter of non-compliance if not corrected within timeframe provided is sent via mail.
 Letters of non-compliance will be accompanied by a photo as proof of the violation, date, and request to residents to contact the association or send a completion photo showing compliance has been achieved.

 If the violation is not corrected at this point, the homeowner will receive a letter of invite to attend a fine hearing.
 Should a resident receive a fine hearing invite, they may be susceptible to a $100 fine, plus a $20 fee per day until compliance is met.

 At the hearing, the Fines Committee will consider the scope of the non-compliance and give the resident an appropriate date of when compliance should be achieved.

-NOTE: There is one exception to this compliance process, in regard to trash containers the procedure under Policy Resolution #2019.11.1 states that all single-family homeowners are subject to an automatic fine when trash containers are visible from the street on non-collection days.
+NOTE: There is one exception to this compliance process, in regard to trash containers the procedure under Policy Resolution #2022.27.09 states that all single-family homeowners are subject to an automatic fine after a a one-time friendly reminder is given when trash containers are visible from the street on non-collection days.

 These progressive steps are taken to encourage residents to maintain the attractiveness and standards of the community.
 All residents are required to follow the Rules and Regulations, Architectural Guidelines and CCRs found here obligations and compliance.

 Homeowner’s can report non-compliance concerns by contacting the KHOA team directly to firstname.lastname@example.org or 425.392.4663 or filling out this form.